 The centaur turned and moved away.
 It glanced over its shoulder and Harry followed.
 They went along a path he had not noticed that wound past heavy thickets, down into a shallow gully, up again, and circled a low hill.
 Harry kept glancing around, trying to remember if he had seen any of these places on his way to Voldemort's camp.
 It had been too dark, though; he did not have the slightest idea where he was.

 The centaur was a few paces ahead, but never looked back after his first glance.
 After fifteen minutes of moving through damp and oppressive air, as well as the underbrush, Harry heard angry voices ahead.
-They entered a clearing and Harry recognized the place where he had faced Voldemort.
+They entered a clearing and he recognized the place where he had faced Voldemort.

 The den was there, but the shredded webs were gone.
 In front of it was a strange grouping: two centaurs stood slightly off to one side, and several yards from them Ginny was sitting on the ground, her knees drawn up and her forehead resting on them.
 Her hands were bound behind her back.
 Four goblins surrounded her.
 One of the goblins was gripping her shoulder with its claw-like fingers.

 Wit a cry of rage Harry pushed past the centaur into the clearing.
-Ginny lifted her head and he pointed his wand.
+Ginny lifted her head as he pointed his wand.
 "Harry!" she screamed.
 The centaurs looked around, and Harry recognized one of them as Bane.

 "Let her go!" he shouted, his wand aimed at the goblins.